pvdk84/co2culator/README.md

-# co2culator

-App with which co2 / carbon footprint can be calculated.
+An app with which co2 / carbon footprint can be calculated.

 Set some unit amount that can be spent per day/week/month/year.